keboola/developers-docs/integrate/artifacts/index.md

 The type specifies which components will have access to the artifact or which artifacts to download for the component to process.
 Types are used in a configuration of a consumer component to specify which artifacts to download.

-- **runs** - created by previous runs of the same component and configuration
+- **runs** - artifacts from previous runs of the same configuration

-- **custom** - defined in configuration which component / configuration / runs to use
+- **custom** - artifacts from previous runs of a different configuration.
+The configuration which produced the artifacts will be defined in the consumer configuration (configurationId, componentId, branchId)

 - **shared** - artifacts shared within an orchestration

 `runs` and `custom` types are the same from the producer point of view.
+To produce a `shared` artifact, it has to be written into a `shared` folder.
+Read more in [File structure](#file-structure) section.

 ## File structure
-Artefact is a unique set of files associated with a successful job, component and configuration.
+Artifact is a unique set of files associated with a successful job, component and configuration.
 A component can either produce or consume artifacts or both.

 ### Produce
-To produce an artifact, store on or more files in one (or both) of the following `output` directories.
+To produce an artifact, store one or more files in the following `output` directories.
+Subdirectories are also supported.
 - `/data/artifacts/out/current` to create an artifact of type `runs` / `custom`.
 - `/data/artifacts/out/shared` to create an artifact of type `shared`, which can be accessed by any component within the same orchestration.